oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 To allow for *design-time validation* of service templates, all TOSCA templates defined by those service templates have associated **TOSCA types**.
 TOSCA types define *schemas* and *constraints* with which TOSCA templates have to comply.
+For example, a *TOSCA node type* defines configurable properties that must be provided for the associated component, it defines the runtime attributes that are expected to be available for the component, and it specifies allowed and required interactions with other components.
 A TOSCA processor must include a TOSCA parser/validator that checks if the templates used in a TOSCA service template are valid for the types with which they are associated.
 This allows for management errors to be flagged at service *design time* rather than at service *deployment time*.
-TOSCA types can be organized in a *type hierarcy* which allows for the definition of abstract base types with concrete derived types.

 > Show another picture

-The use of types in TOSCA promotes encapsulation, information hiding, and reuse.
-For example, each **TOSCA node type* defines the externally visible *management façade* for components of that type while hiding internal implementation details.
-Specifically, a TOSCA node type exposes the configurable properties for the associated component, it specifies allowed and required interactions with other components, it defines interfaces that can be used by an orchestrator to interact with the external implementations represented by the component, etc.
-When a node type is packaged together with internal implementation artifacts for its interfaces, it becomes a *reusable building block* that can greatly facility the creation of end-to-end services.
+The use of types in TOSCA provides the additional benefits of abstraction, information hiding, and reuse.
+TOSCA types can be organized in a *type hierarcy* which allows for the definition of abstract base types with concrete derived types.  **TOSCA node types* and **TOSCA relationship types** define the externally visible *management façade* for entitities of that type while hiding internal implementation details.
+This management façade defines interfaces that can be used by an orchestrator to interact with the external implementations represented by the entity.
+When node types and relationship types are packaged together with internal implementation artifacts for their interfaces, they becomes a *reusable building block* that can greatly facility the creation of end-to-end services.
 TOSCA types that define such reusable building blocks are typically organized in domain-specific **TOSCA profiles**.

+## Summary of Terms
 |Term|Definition|
 |---|---|
 |Representation Model|A deployed service is a running instance of a Service Template.
 The instance is typically derived by running a declarative workflow that is automatically generated based on the node templates and relationship templates defined in the service template.|